Library Services for Medical Students

 "AccessMedicine® from McGraw-Hill Medical is an innovative online resource that provides students, residents, clinicians, researchers, and all health professionals with access to more than 75 medical titles from the best minds in medicine, updated content, thousands of images and illustrations, interactive self-assessment, case files, time-saving diagnostic and point-of-care tools, a comprehensive search platform, and the ability to view from and download content to a mobile device."

-BMJ Best Practice (with Martindale)
+BMJ Best Practice This link opens in a new window

 Formerly BMJ Point of Care